Bentheburrito/cai/README.md

 # Consolidation of Auraxian Information (CAI)

-## A Planetside 2 stat site.
+## A Planetside 2 session tracker

 ### https://planetside.isreally.fun

-CAI is a WIP stat site that aims to provide quick access to live game data.
+CAI is a WIP session tracker that aims to provide quick access to live game data.
 The website currently offers a character session tracker, and provides session history up to a certain point in time.
 (As of writing, data is recorded from July 22, 2023 to the present).